Foreign Affair

-Foreign Affair is the seventh solo studio album by Tina Turner, released on September 13, 1989, through Capitol Records.
+Foreign Affair is the seventh solo studio album by Tina Turner, released on September 18, 1989, through Capitol Records.
 It was Turner's third album release after her massively successful comeback five years earlier with Private Dancer and her third and last album with the label.
 Although the album was not a major success in Turner's native United States, it was a huge international hit, especially in Europe.
 The album reached number one on the UK Albums Chart, her first number one album there.
 Dan Hartman produced most of the tracks on the album, including the hit single "The Best", which has gone on to become one of Turner's signature songs.

+Composition

+Foreign Affair falls under the adult contemporary genre and features a diverse range of musical styles, from pop-rock anthems ("The Best", "I Don't Wanna Lose You") to bluesy tracks ("Undercover Agent for the Blues") and power ballads ("Be Tender with Me Baby").
+The album features collaborations with prominent musicians, including saxophone solos by Gary Barnacle on at least three tracks and guitar work by Dire Straits frontman Mark Knopfler, who co-wrote Turner's hit "Private Dancer", on the title track.

-Commercial success
+Commercial performance

-While Foreign Affair didn't perform as well as Turner's previous albums Private Dancer and Break Every Rule in the US, where it failed to crack the Top 30 in the Billboard 200, it was a worldwide hit, selling over six million copies.
+While Foreign Affair did not perform as well as Turner's previous albums Private Dancer and Break Every Rule in the US, where it failed to crack the Top 30 in the Billboard 200, it was a worldwide hit, selling over six million copies.
 In the UK alone the album sold over 1.5 million copies entering the UK Albums Chart at number one (Turner's first album to do so there) and staying in Top 100 for a year and a half.
 The album also reached number one in numerous other countries including Germany and Sweden and topped the overall European Chart for four weeks.

 In 2021, Foreign Affair was released as a box set, which includes a previously unreleased demo of "The Best".

 Single releases

-Six tracks from the album were released as singles, most of which became hits in various parts of Europe and, to a lesser extent in the US.
+Six tracks from the album were released as singles, most of which became hits in various parts of Europe and, to a lesser extent, in the US.
 "The Best" (US No. 15; UK No. 5) was released as the first single propelling the sales of the album.
 This was followed by "I Don't Wanna Lose You" (UK No. 8), which was released in Europe only.
 The album's third single (second in the US) was the opening track, "Steamy Windows" (US.
 No. 39; UK No. 13), which earned Turner a Grammy nomination.

 Three additional singles released in various territories were the title track "Foreign Affair" (Continental Europe only), the ballad "Look Me in the Heart" (No. 8 on the US Adult Contemporary chart; UK No. 31) and the rock ballad "Be Tender with Me Baby" (UK No. 28).